lexavtanke/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to is to use
+A possible improvement would be to is to use dynamic mask of interest.

-Another potential improvement could be to ...
+Another potential improvement could be to use perspective transform to find line curvature.